HAVE YOU BEEN CHARGED WITH ARSON?

 Jalen Larson Mays was nearby an equipment storage facility when the structure went ablaze.
-The flames licked the structure and charred the equipment that was stored inside, brining on thousands of dollars in damages.
-As Jalen walked away, a witness noticed his nonchalant actions, and reported the fire to 911.
-This observer then targeted Jalen as an arsonist because he did not see, to be affected by the fire and didn’t intend to call emergency help.
+The flames licked the structure and charred the equipment that was stored inside, bringing on thousands of dollars in damages.
+As Jalen walked away, a witness noticed his nonchalant actions and reported the fire to 911.
+This observer then targeted Jalen as an arsonist because he did not seem, to be affected by the fire and didn’t intend to call emergency help.
 The witness told the 911 dispatcher what Mays looked like and explained that there was a possibility that he set the fire.

 Yet investigators have contradicted the witness’ suspicions, saying that the fire was a fluke incident that was caused by an open flame that ignited combustibles.
 They believe that this open flame could have come from anywhere.
 The fire ruined sports equipment that was used by up to 2,500 kids in community sports in the Houston area.
 Mays was caught by police after the blaze was put out, and arrested because he had the same description and clothing as the witness had described.